What does my child need to bring with them each day?

 - Soccer shirt and shorts or tracksuit pants

 - Sunblock (we provide additional sunblock on site)

 - Water bottle (they can refill their bottles on site)

 - Morning tea and lunch (no nuts please) and please pack plenty to eat as they do get very hungry!!

 When can I drop off my child to the camp?

-You may drop your child between 8:30 – 8:45am.
+You may drop your child between 8:15 – 8:30am.
 Parents/Guardians will be required to sign in their child and complete a medical form if they have a medical condition that we should know about or have any allergies.
 Please ensure you allow enough time for filling in the paperwork (can be downloaded here if you would like to complete in advance).

 Are lunch or snacks provided?

 No. In view of possible food allergies parents are asked to provide their children with their own morning tea and lunch.
 Participants are asked not to share food.
 We request that you do not bring any foods containing nuts or nut products.
 Please pack plenty to eat as they do get very hungry and do not forget to bring a water bottle.
 There is water on site for refills.

 Do I need to sign my child in/out each day?